Early valved hornA History of Horn Articles Online

 I moved on from Claris to FrontPage and now Dreamweaver to build the site, so the look has gradually improved.
 Very early on it was mostly a horn history site.
 Then, with my teaching at Crane and later ASU, quite a few teaching materials came online, including most of my notes for techniques and methods classes.
 It has further changed in recent years as I …

-*cut most of the unpublished materials.
+John Ericson 2000*cut most of the unpublished materials.
 This was done in part due to the “you can put anything on the Internet” mentality that is out there (for good reason).
 Articles that had already risen to the level of publications have more impact and give more credibility to the site.
-(The unpublished, cut materials are coming back in various forms--for example, the old articles on mellophone and Wagner tuba were expanded into books).
+(The unpublished, cut materials are coming back in various forms--for example, the old articles on mellophone, descant horn, and Wagner tuba were expanded into books).

 *stopped posting on discussion groups.
 Among other reasons it just took too much time that I could use more productively elsewhere.

-*developed my blog.
+*developed content that eventually was migrated to Horn Matters.
 This I have enjoyed, it is a much better forum for my thoughts than the discussion groups.
 Also the writings have more impact as they come up in searches.

 Thank you for visiting Horn Articles Online.
-Your continued support for the site is appreciated and is why I keep it going.
+Your continued support for this Classic site is appreciated and is why I keep it going.

 Websites come and websites go.
-Ultimately I think in terms of long term impact that there really is a place for quality print publications, of which not nearly enough have come out in recent years relating to the horn.
-That is the big change that is happening for me now and why I launched Horn Notes Edition.
+Some of the original, important horn websites are actually completely gone.
+Ultimately I think in terms of long term impact that there still is a place for quality print or E-book publications, of which not nearly enough have come out in recent years relating to the horn.
+That is why I launched Horn Notes Edition.
 I very much hope to positively impact the number of horn players and the quality of horn playing worldwide through these publications.

-Above all on a personal level I try to put at the center of all I do the idea of using the talents God has given me in the best ways I can.
-In the coming years I will certainly keep thinking about how to best use the unique talents and opportunities that God has given me to serve not only my family and students but also the horn teaching and playing community.
+Above all on a personal level in the coming years I will certainly keep thinking about how to best use the unique talents and opportunities that God has given me to serve not only my family and students but also the horn teaching and playing community.